trastanechora/learn-javascript/2. Getting Started/README.md

-# How to start using Javascript in your terminal
+# How to start using JavaScript in your terminal
-In order to run any JS script on your terminal, you have to install `node.js`
+In order to run any JavaScript script on your terminal, you have to install `node.js`.
+Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 ## Linux
 ```
 $ sudo apt-get install nodejs
 $ sudo apt-get install npm
-$ node -v
 ```
 ## Mac OSX
 ```
 $ brew update
 $ brew install node
-$ node -v
 ```
 ## Windows
 Visit https://nodejs.org/en/download/ and follow the instructions